-Learn about the ways of the mind, body and spirit through many unique forms of Japanese martial arts like karate, judo, and kendo.
-At our next in-person Festival, enjoy an exciting variety of demonstrations on the Peace Plaza stage, showcasing the physicality and strength of our San Francisco Bay Area practitioners.
+Learn about the ways of the mind, body and spirit through many unique forms of Japanese martial arts including judo, karate, kendo, naginata, and shorinji kempo.
+At a future in-person Festival, enjoy an exciting variety of demonstrations on the Japantown Peace Plaza stage, showcasing the physicality and strength of our San Francisco Bay Area practitioners.

 Read about this year’s performers on the 2021 Performer Profiles page.